-MAINTENACE: This unit is equipped with a ceramic Fiber Board ceiling baffle.
+MAINTENANCE: This unit is equipped with a ceramic Fiber Board ceiling baffle (two pieces).
 After extensive use, the board should be removed and cleaned.
 The following steps should be followed for cleaning or replacement:

 - 1. Ensure the appliance is not in operation and is completely cooled down. - 2.
 There is one screw in each stainless steel tube holder, located in the fire box ceiling.
 Remove the screws from the front and middle tube holders. - 3.
-Shift the tube to the right, so that one end comes completely out of the socket.
+Shift each loose tube to the right, so that one end comes completely out of the socket.
 Drop the end down and pull it out by pulling it back to the left. - 4.
-Drop the board down and push the left corner to the top left.
-Bring the right corner down to the bottom right of your door opening, and pull the right side out first. - 5.
-Vacuum the board off and blow the carbon out of the tubes, if there is any build-up. - 6.
-Re-install the board and tubes, reversing the same method they were removed.
+Drop the first board down and push the left corner to the top left.
+Bring the right corner down to the bottom right of your door opening, and pull the right side out first.
+Repeat for the second board piece. - 5.
+Vacuum the boards off and blow the carbon out of the tubes, if there is any build-up. - 6.
+Re-install the boards and tubes, reversing the same method they were removed.

-Placement of Stainless Steel Burner Tubes for all 13-NCMH, 50-SNC13MH and 50-TNC13MH stove models.
+Placement of Stainless Steel Burner Tubes for all 30-NC, 50-SNC30 and 50-TNC30 stove models.